suika3-community/suika3/README.md

 ## Introduction

-Suika3 is a high-performance, production-grade visual novel engine specifically engineered for commercial app development, maintained by the `Suika3 Community` and led by Awe Morris.
+Suika3 is a high-performance, production-grade visual novel engine specifically engineered for commercial mobile app development, maintained by the `Suika3 Community` and led by Awe Morris.

 Engineered with state-of-the-art techniques in computer science, Suika3 delivers native performance and true portability, empowering